Kenickie

 Kenickie were an English four-piece pop punk band from Sunderland.
-The band was formed in 1994 and consisted of lead vocalist, guitarist, and lyricist Lauren Laverne (b.
-Lauren Gofton), drummer Johnny X (real name Pete Gofton, Lauren's brother), lead guitarist and occasional lead vocalist Marie du Santiago (b.
-Anne Marie Nixon) and bass guitarist Emmy-Kate Montrose (b.
-Emma Jackson).
-The band's name comes from their favourite character in the film Grease.
+The band was formed in 1994 and consisted of lead vocalist, guitarist, and lyricist Lauren Laverne, drummer Johnny X (Lauren's brother), lead guitarist and occasional lead vocalist Marie Du Santiago and bass guitarist Emmy-Kate Montrose.
+After becoming John Peel favourites and releasing two EPs in 1995 and 1996, they released two albums, At the Club and Get In, before breaking up in 1998.